tonywzhang/Study-Guide-Notes/javascript.md

   // this is an expression
   //resolves to a value, even if just 'undefined'
 };

+//if you want to run it in one line, put parentheses around an expression like so:

+(function foo(){})();
 ```

 An expression is any valid unit of code that resolves to a value.

+The use case of an IIFE would be to control variable scope.

+The variables used in an IIFE are not available outside of the function expression itself.